Klipper3d/klipper/docs/Config_Reference.md

 sensor_type: ldc1612
 #   The sensor chip used to perform eddy current measurements.
 This
 #   parameter must be provided and must be set to ldc1612.
+#frequency:
+#   The external crystal frequency (in Hz) of the LDC1612 chip.
+#   The default is 12000000.
 #intb_pin:
 #   MCU gpio pin connected to the ldc1612 sensor's INTB pin (if
 #   available).
 The default is to not use the INTB pin.